IbremMiner837/Garena-Free-Fire-Settings/README.md

 ___

-## 🆕 Material You Design Settings for Free Fire App for Android
+## 🆕 Material You Design is supported in the application.

-## ⚠ Join [@freefiresettingsapp](https://telegram.me/freefiresettingsapp) on Telegram for important updates.
+## ⚠ Subscribe to our [official Telegram channel](https://telegram.me/freefiresettingsapp) to stay updated on the latest events.
 ___

 ## 📱 Screenshots